-The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for example photographs, models and X-ray images which were shown to the patient/relative to help them better understand the diagnosis and treatment.
+The dentist described to us the methods they used to help patients understand treatment options discussed.
+These included for example models and X-ray images which could be shown to the patient and/or relative to help them better understand the diagnosis and treatment.